-Students have the right to file a formal student complaint about College matters if they believe their rights have been violated.
-Students may file a formal complaint, in writing, with the appropriate College officer.
+To file complaints, students may follow the specific procedures outlined in the areas noted in the Student Handbook.
+For grade disputes, students may use the Academic Appeal Agreement and Plan Forms.
+For all other complaints, the student will use the Baker College Complaint/Grievance Form.
+The students may file a formal complaint, in writing, with the appropriate College officer, using the forms noted.
 Formal complaints must be specific, comprehensively documented, signed by the student in written format, and delivered either by US mail or through an attachment to an e-mail.
 To be considered a "formal student complaint," the information submitted by the student needs to present full details including any relevant documentation, dates, locations, and witnesses, as appropriate.
 Additionally, students must state the remedy being sought or the reasonable steps to be taken to resolve the complaint.

-After submission of the formal, written complaint by the student, the College will outline the steps that will be followed to resolve the issue within 10 business days.
-Formal student complaints are considered grade disputes, Equal Opportunity complaints, Americans with Disabilities Act complaints, and harassment complaints.
+Within 10 business days, after receiving the formal, written complaint from the student, the College will outline the steps that will be followed to resolve the issue.